 As experienced personal injury attorneys in St. Louis, our team knows how to navigate the legal complexities surrounding misunderstood conditions like post-concussion syndrome.
 Need legal assistance?
-Contact Tom Wilmowski to schedule a free case evaluation.
+Contact Sotiriou Wilmowski to schedule a free case evaluation.

 In the wake of a serious accident, you may discover several injuries.
 While some injuries heal over a relatively short period of time, others require a longer recovery period.
 Certain types of injuries, however, continue far beyond what you ever expected was possible, and make you wonder if they’ll ever leave.
 One of these conditions is known as post-concussion syndrome (PCS).